cybruGhost/Lostpages/README.md

 ## 🕸️ Live Site

-Visit the full archive: [lostpages.netlify.app](https://lostpages.netlify.app)
+Visit the full archive: [lostpages.netlify.app](https://lostpages.netlify.app) but has some broken links

 ---
 note its just a simple project and a nice one